 Top 9-Free Mummy Cookie Pops for Halloween

-These chocolaty Halloween cookie pops are wrapped up tight with buttercream bandages.
-The spooky mummies make for an amazing trick-free Halloween treat on a stick, since they’re gluten-free and free of the Top 9 allergens (including sesame).
-They’ll definitely prove a showstopper at a Halloween party.
-Photo: Andrew Grinton
+The spooky mummies make for an amazing trick-free Halloween treat on a stick.
+Not only are they delicious, they are inclusive since the cookies are gluten-free and free of the Top 9 allergens (including sesame).

 Makes 14 mummy pops